 The paper presents two approaches to the simulation of rainfall series.
-In the first approach to the simulation, the average annual number of precipitation events (convective rainfall in air mass, frontal rainfall and rainfall in convergence zone was assumed (Figure 4).
+In the first approach to the simulation, the average annual number of precipitation events (convective rainfall in air mass, frontal rainfall, and rainfall in the convergence zone) was assumed (Fig. 4).
 In the second approach, it was assumed that the number of rainfall events of the appropriate genetic type is stochastic.